albertintech/apai/docs/congress/cmf/fema/overview.md

 ## Revision History

 **Revision 3.0** (Current)
-- Updated reference line from Rev 5.2 to Rev 5.3
+- Updated reference line from Rev 5.2 to Rev 5.4
-- Added FCAO score validity period sentence to Title V summary: 10-year validity period with professional recertification principle, preserving non-qualifying framework
+- Reframed Title VI summary to lead with staff resources and legislative capacity; repositioned member compensation as competitive member benefits
+- Corrected pension accrual comparison from "2.5% vs. 1.7%" (pre-2012 FERS rate) to "2.5% vs. current 1.0%" (post-2012 FERS rate)
+- Reframed Solution Architecture section: "compensation and capacity improvements" to "improvements to staff resources, legislative capacity, and competitive member benefits"
+- Reframed Tier 1 implementation summary to lead with staff resources; removed "Members who vote for the Act see benefits during the same Congress"
+- Reframed Conclusion: replaced member-benefit framing with institutional capacity framing; replaced "benefits on a human timescale" and "voters experience tangible improvements within a single political generation" with "immediately felt benefits" and "electoral upgrades delivering benefits to voters on a definite timeline"
-- Corrected download link path from `electoral/` to `congress/` per DPS Rev 2.4 directory structure update
+- Corrected download link path from `electoral/cmf/fema/` to `congress/cmf/fema/`
+- Added "Last revised" line per DPS Rev 2.5

 **Revision 2.0**
 - Updated reference line from Rev 5.0 to Rev 5.2